michaelahlers/scala-guide/readme.md

 Lastly, some developers get distracted by the powerful scopes system sbt offers.
 But it's unnecessary to go beyond the basics in most cases; you can accomplish almost everything you need with a cursory understanding of configurations.

 I respect (and celebrate!) challengers to any incumbent technology (for example, the excellent [mill][build-tool-mill] developed by [Li Haoyi][journal-li-haoyi]).
-Still, we need to discard sbt quite yet, and in pursuit of this project's goals, I'll be sticking with the tool most developers are likely to find in their day jobs.
+Still, we need not discard sbt quite yet, and in pursuit of this project's goals, I'll be sticking with the tool most developers are likely to find in their day jobs.

 [build-tool-mill]: https://github.com/com-lihaoyi/mill